 Drought action catalyst: transforming innovation into resilience for a climate-secure future

 Cutting-edge approaches integrating water and land management, early warning systems, and adaptive governance to enhance drought preparedness.
-Presenter: Rachael McDonnell, International Water Management Institute
+Presenter: Rachael McDonnell, International Water Management Institute.
+About the CGIAR drought action catalyst

 Water and pasture monitoring and early warning systems to tackle climate risks in pastoral areas